cyr-riv/rpi4-squid-elk/README.md

     persistentvolumeclaim/local-path-pvc   Bound    pvc-71709da5-8fe5-4356-8ea7-7d1579d90a04   1Gi        RWO            local-path     35h
     ```

+#### Additional deployments

+* To ease the configuration the web proxy on all home devices, I deployed a Nginx web server with the *proxy.pac* file detailing how the web traffic is routed to the proxy or not.
+Files are located into the *squid/nginx-proxy* folder with the YAML file named *squid/deploy-nginx.yaml* for the K8s deployment and service.

 ## Issues encountered and problems solving

 * K3s fails to start with the fatal error: